adomani/Syllabus/MA4N1/faq.md

   In particular, try to explain what are subproblems that you can work on independently, so that all group members can, potentially, be work on the project simultaneously without duplicating effort.

+Finally, the outline is meant to be a plan of what you think that the project will look like **at the time of writing**.
+If the actual development of the project requires major revisions of the outline, that is neither a problem, nor something that will affect your final evaluation!

 ---